Major in Ecology and Evolutionary Biology

 - Two semesters of Mathematics

-- A minimum of 6 credits of mathematics is required.
+- A minimum of 6 credits of mathematics is required for the Bachelor's degree.
 Any two Mathematics courses numbered 1210 and above may be used to satisfy this requirement.
 However, the combination of MATH 1150 and MATH 1160 (Long Calculus) may count as one course towards this requirement.